davidbalbert/roughcut/README.md

 ## Overview

-Roughcut works like Common Lisp, is implemented like Scheme, and looks like Clojure.
+Roughcut works like Common Lisp, is implemented like Scheme, and looks a bit like Clojure.
 From Common Lisp it takes the macro system.
 From Scheme it takes a very small set of fundamental forms and a single namespace for functions and variables.
-From Clojure, Roughcut takes names (`def`, `defn`, `defmacro`, `first`, `second`, `rest`), syntax (`unquote` and `unquote-splicing` are written with tildes instead of commas: `~`, `~@`) and ideas about interacting with an underlying language runtime.
+From Clojure, Roughcut takes names (`def`, `defn`, `defmacro`, `first`, `second`, `rest`) and ideas about interacting with an underlying language runtime.

 ### Examples